 Samsung Galaxy A5 and A7

 Samsung launched the most awaited Galaxy A5 and Galaxy A7 at the Samsung forum event held in Kuala Lumpur.
 Both of these phones are exclusively available at Snapdeal since 15 February.
-Samsung galaxy A7 comes with 5.5-inch FHD AMOLED display whereas Galaxy A5 comes with 5.2-inch FHD AMOLED display.
+Samsung Galaxy A7 comes with 5.5-inch FHD AMOLED display whereas Galaxy A5 comes with 5.2-inch FHD AMOLED display.
 Both of them are powered by Snapdragon 615 SoC and 3 GB RAM.
-Samsung galaxy A7 comes with 16 GB of internal storage which can be expanded to 128 GB via SD card.
+Samsung Galaxy A7 comes with 16 GB of internal storage which can be expanded to 128 GB via SD card.

-Samsung galaxy A7 comes with 13 MP primary camera along with f/1.7 aperture and a 5MP secondary camera.
+Samsung Galaxy A7 comes with 13 MP primary camera along with f/1.7 aperture and a 5MP secondary camera.
 Galaxy A7 includes 3300 mAh battery whereas A5 supports 2900 mAh battery.
 Most of the other specifications are same for both the models except processor and RAM.
 Galaxy A5 comes with 2GB RAM and 1.6GHz octa-core processor.
 Both of the models support fingerprint reader.

 Asus Zenfone Zoom

 Taiwan based smartphone making company Asus has launched its new camera focused Zenfone.
-The smartphone comes with the 5.5-inch display protected with Gorilla Glass 4 and powered by 2.3 GHz quad core processor.
+The smartphone comes with the 5.5-inch display protected with Gorilla Glass 4 and powered by 2.3 GHz quad-core processor.
 It comes with the 4GB RAM and two variants – one of 128GB and other of 64GB.
 Both of these support microSD cards of 128 GB.

 Gionee Marathon M5 Mini

 Gionee recently launched a new member in its big battery smartphone series.
 Gionee Marathon M5 mini comes with 4,000 mAh battery along with 5-inch HD display.
-The smartphone runs on 5.1 lollipop along with 1.3GHz quad-core MediaTek MT6735 64-bit processor supported by 2GB RAM and 16GB internal storage.
-It includes 8MP camera with flash.
+The smartphone runs on 5.1 lollipops along with 1.3GHz quad-core MediaTek MT6735 64-bit processor supported by 2GB RAM and 16GB internal storage.
+It includes an 8MP camera with flash.